journeying along a slice of the legendary silk road

 The wonderful Gur-e Amir complex of mausoleums - an important example of Turkic-Persian architecture.

-the holiest of silk road cities
+the holy silk road city

 A further three hours westward from Samarkand is the city of Bukhara.
 We travelled on Uzbekistan Railways' 'Sharq' train - a relic of the country's communist days and a completely disappointing experience having previously travelled on the Afrosiyob.
 It was certainly more of an authentic experience: three people to each cabin, traditional rugs running down the gangway and a man who carries refreshments in a bucket for your delectation.
 It isn't until you get into the old city that you finally begin to hope that you've left Russia and the USSR firmly behind.
 Islamic and Turkic influences are so strong here that they, thankfully, dominate your Bukhara experience with its minarets, medressahs and mosaics.
 Bukhara is less impressive than Samarkand - although still worthy of a trek out this far being, as it is, a key destination along the Great Silk Road.
 One sight particularly worth you seeking out is the Char-Minar - a stunning, but petite, gate house with four minarets.
 Unfortunately, the tourist has had an effect on this part of the world - with some parts of Bukhara feeling, unfortunately, a little Disneyfied.